 Improved air quality, increased CO2 levels and removal of allergy pollutants, will improve the well being of the building occupants.
 In one study ran by our client, they found that 6 months after their ventilation maintenance the overall staff sickness leave had dramatically reduced.
 The CO2 levels recorded in the building had greatly increased and excessive humidity levels dropped.
 The neglect of maintenance on the building had left staff members surrounded in seriously oxygen deprived, bacteria-filled air.

-Watch the video below for more details of our engineers performing the AHU Maintenance works on this commercial site.
+Watch the video below for more details of our engineers performing the Air Handling Unit Maintenance works on this commercial site.

 Finally, occupied underground basement environments can be extremely toxic!
-However good structural waterproofing and tanking design, will ensure ingress underground water and dew point condensation are rejected to waste.
-A waterproofing membrane attached to block work, creates a vapour barrier that traps this moisture outside of the rooms dry lined space.
-In addition, a MVHR (mechanical ventilation heat recovery) system, very much a mini air handler will maintain the space.
+However good structural waterproofing and tanking design will ensure ingress underground water and dew point condensation are rejected to waste.
+A waterproofing membrane attached to block work creates a vapour barrier that traps this moisture outside of the rooms dries lined space.
+In addition, an MVHR (mechanical ventilation heat recovery) system, very much a mini air handler will maintain the space.
 The MVHR system will supply fresh air while simultaneously extracting the stale moist air across a heat recovery core.
 The heat recovery core sits in the duct line of both sealed air streams meaning the fresh air receives a mild preheat solution on entering the room.

 This demonstrates that ventilation and original building design go hand in hand in creating a healthy indoor environment.